particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 If you're not sure whether you want cellular or Wi-Fi, see [Cellular or Wi-Fi](#cellular-or-wi-fi) below.

-- The Argon has been deprecated and will be replaced by the Photon 2.
+- The Argon has been deprecated and has been replaced by the Photon 2.
 For the differences, see the [Argon to Photon 2 migration guide](/hardware/migration-guides/photon-2-argon-migration-guide/).
 - The Boron 2G/3G (BRN314KIT) has been deprecated (along with all other 2G/3G SKUs) as the u-blox SARA-U201 cellular modem module on it is end-of-life.
 - The Boron LTE Cat M1 (BRN404KIT or BRN404X) is the recommended model for the United States, Canada, and Mexico.
 - Can be powered by USB, rechargeable LiPo battery, or an external power supply.